Promotion of DE&I

 Active careers for older employees

 At Fuji Oil Co., Ltd., the number of female employees taking parental leave has increased since the Act on Childcare Leave came into effect in 1992.
-On the other hand, many female employees see career continuity after parental leave as challenging.
-In FY2014 we drastically changed our way of supporting female employees.
-In addition to the existing systems that focus on supporting continued employment, we adopted various new systems to support female employees who aim to continue actively developing their careers after life events.
+However, there were challenges in terms of career development after returning from parental leave.
+In FY2014 we drastically changed our approach to supporting employees returning from leave.
+In addition to the existing systems that focused on continued employment, we introduced various programs to support employees who aim to continue actively developing their careers after life events.

 [Pregnancy]